 Across the road is Ayer’s House, a window into 19th century grandeur and an idea of just how much money used to slosh around this city.
 Keep going and you’re at Adelaide University where you might wander at will.
 You’ll eventually find your way to the wonderful 1881 Art Gallery (home to the world’s finest collection of 19th century Australian art), the South Australian Museum (don’t miss the opalised plesiosaur from Coober Pedy), the very beautiful Victorian space that is the Mortlock Wing of the State Library and the Migration Museum.

 Except for Ayers house, everything is free to enter.
 Further on you’ll find the Festival Centre and the Adelaide Oval, both of which have fee-paying tours.
 Next you’ll find the State Parliament and the Casino: one is full of shady characters who happily take our money; the other is the Casino.

-The Port is something of a rising star, with old quarters getting new makeovers and the maritime heritage looking increasingly shipshape.
+Port Adelaide: The Port is something of a rising star, with old quarters getting new makeovers and the maritime heritage looking increasingly shipshape.

 Pubs are being scrubbed up for the Sunday brunch set, perfect places to sit outside and smell the salt air while keeping an eye out for dolphins (which reliably make an appearance).

 The suburb is also a bit of a museum haven, home to the excellent Maritime Museum (including lighthouse tour), a huge railway museum, the South Australian Aviation Museum (the old boys sometimes fire up their restored Merlin engine), South Australian Military Vehicles Museum and the Australian Museum of Childhood.